openai/spinningup/docs/user/algorithms.rst

 They are all implemented with `MLP`_ (non-recurrent) actor-critics, making them suitable for fully-observed, non-image-based RL environments, e.g. the `Gym Mujoco`_ environments.

-Spinning Up has two implementations for each algorithm (except for TRPO): one that uses `PyTorch`_ as the neural network library, and one that uses `Tensorflow v1`_ as the neural network library.
-(TRPO is currently only available in Tensorflow.)
+Spinning Up has two implementations for each algorithm (except for TRPO): one that uses `PyTorch`_ as the neural network library, and one that uses `Tensorflow v1`_ as the neural network library (TRPO is currently only available in Tensorflow).

 .. _`Gym Mujoco`: https://gym.openai.com/envs/#mujoco
 .. _`Vanilla Policy Gradient`: ../algorithms/vpg.html